-Note: Many students are under the mistaken impression that it's a good idea to "get all the General Education courses out of the way" first, then concentrate on their major during their last 2 years.
+Note: Many students are under the mistaken impression that it's a good idea to "get all the General Education courses out of the way" first, then concentrate on their major during their last two years.
 DO NOT DO THIS.
 You may not be able to graduate on time unless you begin taking (and passing) art and art education courses right away.
 Some of our courses may not be offered every semester.
-You should take an average of 2 art courses every semester in order to graduate in 4 years.
+You should take an average of two art courses every semester in order to graduate in four years.

 Art education printmaking project

 Designed by the Boston architectural firm of Perry, Dean, Stahl and Rogers and constructed in 1980, the Fine Arts Center is a Post-Modern building created to capture the north light, so constant and essential to the working artist.
 This light, the spacious, high-ceilinged studios and adjacent open patio create an environment for study and the making of art.

 The primary lecture hall was designed for quiet still image and video presentations to enhance the teaching of art history.
 The educational image collection contains well over 180,000 digital and slide images of works of art, and the Rogers Library holdings in art include at least 10,000 volumes, one of the best collections in the state.